ucr-ula/ucr-ula/README.md

 ### Application Process

-1. Submit your application through [this form](https://forms.gle/SntoJWzCSxhSzpq58). **Deadline: Friday July 16, 2021**.
+1. Applications are now closed! **Deadline: Friday July 16, 2021**.
 The application form requests basic biographical information, a copy of your transcript, and several short-answer questions.
 2. Selected applicants will be contacted for a brief (30-minute) video interview, about 1 week after the application closes.
 The applicant will be requested to prepare a 5-minute teaching demo on a topic given in advance.

 ### Contact